singh7priyanshu/DSA/binary trees/README.md

         Node* currNode = queue.front();
         queue.pop();

-        // Get the current node's value from the string string currVal = ip[i];
+        // Get the current node value from the string string currVal = ip[i];

         // If the left child is not null